xXleowXx/gitlab-charts/doc/charts/globals.md

 Defaults to `true`.

-### global.ingress.tls.secretName

-The name of the [Kubernetes TLS Secret](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) that contains a **wildcard** certificate and key for the domain used in `global.hosts.domain`.

-Defaults to not being set.

 ### global.ingress.tls.enabled

 When set to false, you disable TLS in Gitlab.
 This is useful for cases in which you cannot use TLS termination of ingresses, like when you have a TLS-terminating proxy before the ingress controller.
+If you want to disable https at all, this should be set to `false` together with [`global.hosts.https`](#https)

 Defaults to `true`.

+### global.ingress.tls.secretName

+The name of the [Kubernetes TLS Secret](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) that contains a **wildcard** certificate and key for the domain used in `global.hosts.domain`.

+Defaults to not being set.

 ### global.ingress.annotations.annotation-key